opensandiego/sandiego-food-map/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Environment**
-A concise description of your environment: GatorGrader version, python version, operating system, etc.
+A concise description of your environment: python version, operating system, etc.

 **Additional context**
 Add any other context about the problem here.